howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/3-mutations-creating-links.md

 export default CreateLink
 ```

-This is a standard setup for a React component with two `input` fields where users can provide the `url` and description of the link they want to post.
-The data that's typed into these fields is stored in the data in will be used in `_createLink` when the mutation is sent.
+This is a standard setup for a React component with two `input` fields where users can provide the `url` and `description` of the `Link` they want to create.
+The data that's typed into these fields is stored in the component's `state` and will be used in `_createLink` when the mutation is sent.

 ### Writing the Mutation